This post about keeping your family healthy this winter contains affiliate links.

 I have also switched to using the Clorox Toilet Wand with disposable heads so we aren’t keeping the germs around in our bathroom.
 The disposable heads come to about 50 cents apeice, which I consider a steal in exchange for not having fecal contaminated toilet brush.

-Have Some Freezer Meals on Hand.
+Have a Supply of Freezer Meals on Hand

 It has only been the last couple of years that I have realized it is probably not the best idea to be cooking food when I am caring for puking family members (even if I am still healthy).
 In fact, the CDC warns against preparing food for others while sick.
 I always try to keep a few meals in the freezer for times when we are sick.